 Holding the pipes vertical, use the hacksaw to cut along the vertical lines of each notch.
 This should leave you will little "tabs" of plastic that are opposite of each other.

 Next, holding the pipes in the same position, start a cut to split the pipe into two symmetrical halves, slicing along the diameter halfway between each tab.
 Work slowly and carefully to get a (decently) straight cut.
-Each pipe should now be two semi-pipes.
+Each pipe should now be two half-pipes.

-Now, lay each semi-pipe down on their open (not rounded) side so that they don't move around.
+Now, lay each half-pipe down on their open (not rounded) side so that they don't move around.
 With the hacksaw, cut long the final side of each notch you've drawn.
 Cut as if you were trimming the ends off, but stop once the cut line has reached the full width of the notch (see picture).
 If the "tabs" of plastic don't fall out, simply grab them with your hands and bend.
 They should pop right off.

 Step 3: Final Assembly